CrashCash/FlashAirScripts/README.md

   `sdput Nozzle_Cone.gcode LPT_Spool.gcode`

-  Note that to create a directory, you just specify it
+  Note that to create a directory, you just specify it, and if it doesn't exist, it will be created.
+You can only do one level at a time.

   `sdput -d gcode LPT_Spool.gcode` creates the "gcode" directory and puts the "LPT_Spool.gcode" file in it.

+  `sdput -d dir1/dir2 diary.txt` will fail if "dir1" doesn't already exist.

 * **sdrm** - delete files/directories from the card